The Nintendo Switch OLED has shaken up the handheld console space with its gorgeous OLED panel. But it's no longer the only powerful handheld in town.

-That doesn’t mean the Switch OLED isn’t still a great piece of hardware, though, particularly as you won’t find games like Breath of the Wild 2 and Mario Kart 8 Deluxe anywhere else.
+That doesn’t mean the Switch OLED isn’t still a great piece of hardware, though, particularly as you won’t find games like The Legend of Zelda: Tears of the Kingdom and Mario Kart 8 Deluxe anywhere else.
 Here’s what’s inside the Nintendo Switch OLED:

 - Size: 9.5 x 0.55 x 4 inches (w x d x h)

 - Weight: Approximately 0.71 lbs / 0.93 lbs with Joy-Con controllers attached

 - Screen: Multi-touch capacitive touch screen / 7-inch OLED screen